Beastmaster (TV series): Cast and characters

+Releases

 Syndication

-The series is shown on the UK FTA satellite channel Zone Horror (Sky EPG No. 321).
-It is shown every Monday, Wednesday and Friday at 11:30 a.m., 3:30 p.m. and 7:30 p.m.
-It also airs on a Saturday, at 12:00 p.m. and 6:30 p.m.
+The series was shown on the UK FTA satellite channel Zone Horror (Sky EPG No. 321).

 In the United States, syndication rights are held by Lionsgate Television.

-Home releases
+Home

 ADV Films released all three seasons of Beastmaster on DVD in Region 1 (USA and Canada) as separate DVD sets for each season.
 Season 3 was released on 18 November 2003.
 Each set has six DVDs with 22 episodes per season and extras.
 The three seasons were also released as Beastmaster – The Complete Collection (5 August 2008).
 Licensing problems between ADV Films and Tribune Entertainment (owner of Beastmaster) caused these DVD sets to become rare soon after release.

 Alliance Home Entertainment has released all three seasons of Beastmaster on DVD in Canada.